venu0245/Linux/Acl's.md

 * group: setgid=>g+s
 * other: o+t=>stiky bit

-* root can change the password for user
+* root user can be change the password for normal user
-* normal user can be change the password without applying u-s id
+* normal user can be change the password without applying `u-s` id
-* normal user connot be change the password with applying u+s id
+* normal user connot be change the password with applying `u+s`id

 * check the location of the command